cjdoris/ExactpAdics/docs/index.md

 The package is [hosted here on GitHub](https://github.com/cjdoris/ExactpAdics) and can be [downloaded from here](https://github.com/cjdoris/ExactpAdics/releases).

-Please direct any comments, queries or complaints to [the GitHub issue tracker](https://github.com/cjdoris/ExactpAdics/issues).
+Please direct any bugs, comments or queries to [the GitHub issue tracker](https://github.com/cjdoris/ExactpAdics/issues).

 ## Contents